 1. Retail Spaces: East Side’s main commercial corridors, particularly along Ewing Avenue, Commercial Avenue, and 106th Street, are home to various retail businesses.
 These areas offer everything from grocery stores and restaurants to small shops and service-oriented businesses that cater to the needs of local residents.

-2. Office Spaces: While East Side is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, and professional services.
+2. Chicago Office Spaces: While East Side is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, and professional services.
 These offices are often in converted residential properties or small commercial buildings along major streets.

 3. Mixed-Use Developments: Mixed-use properties are becoming more common in East Side, especially along its key commercial streets.
 These developments typically feature ground-floor retail or office spaces with residential units above, providing a steady income stream for investors while meeting the needs of the local population.